argonautproject/provider-directory/pages/_includes/future.md

 ####  Identifiers

 There is not a unique code system, similar to NPI, for location identifiers.
 Additional work should be considered to develop a process to cross reference locations and organizations.

+####  Next Steps

+The Argonauts built the Provider Directory through regular calls, virtual and onsite connectathons, and collaboration with HL7.

+The above future items are important and should be considered for further development within existing industry efforts such as the ONC Directory Initiative, Sequoia CareQuality network, and other Vendor networks.